It is a lot better to train in the sun than in the sports hall

-In addition to the daily swim training in the 50 meter pool of the T3, the swimmers also spent time in one of the two gyms to do their strength training, or they hopped on the spinning bikes to train their stamina.
+In addition to the daily swim training in the 50-meter pool of the T3, the swimmers also spent time in one of the two gyms to do their strength training, or they hopped on the spinning bikes to train their stamina.
 One unit led the athletes into the 400m² CrossFit Box, where they could optimize their speed, strength, balance, agility, endurance and skills.

 But the days at Tenerife and in the T3 were not only shaped by training plans and laps in the pool, but they also missed out the fun.
-That’s what coach Joshua Neuloh cares about in every T3 trainings camp.
+That’s what coach Joshua Neuloh cares about in every T3 training camp.
 “What we at DVAG are looking at is that we offer more and that the framework program is balanced.
 We also go to Siam Park, hiking, karting or playing a game of table tennis in the hotel.
-But also that we provide the athlete not only the expertise in the water, but also outside of the pool” said Neuloh.
+But also that we provide the athlete not only the expertise in the water but also outside of the pool” said Neuloh.